AFishingAddiction/AFishingAddiction.github.io/_posts/2014-06-02-3-largemouth-bass-observations.md

 catch_ids:
   - 1
 ---
 It was gorgeous weather on the last day of May and a great day to go fishing.
 I wish I would have started a bit earlier in the day to take full advantage.
-During the little fishing time I had, I made a few largemouth bass observations from the ones I caught and the ones I was attempting to catch.
+During the little fishing time I had that day, I made a few largemouth bass observations from the ones I caught and the ones I was attempting to catch.

 ## Observation #1: Large Lures Also Catch Small Fish

 <img class="aligncenter size-medium wp-image-286" src="/images/a-small-bass-on-a-Scum-Frog.jpg" alt="A small bass on a Scum Frog®" width="225" height="300" />
 You&#8217;d be surprised how small of a fish you can catch on a larger lure.
 I was using a Scum Frog® that afternoon and I caught a bass that I would estimate was less than half a pound.
 As you can see in the picture above, the lure barely fit into the fish&#8217;s mouth.
 Larger lures typically catch larger fish, but they can also catch smaller ones too.

 ## Observation #2: Bass are Aggressive, but Finicky